Best Practices for Predicting Member Churn

 There’s a lot to think about when building a predictive model for member churn.
 Luckily, we’ve already built this model at ClosedLoop and it’s listed on our catalog of off-the-shelf models.

-If you want to speak with an expert to brainstorm ways your organization can leverage this particular model (or others), please fill out this form and a member of our team will be happy to chat with you.
+If you want to speak with an expert to brainstorm ways your organization can leverage this particular model (or others), please reach out and a member of our team will be happy to chat with you.

 Interested in learning more about building models for Healthcare?
 Check out these related posts for some practical insights from members of our team: